A noncommutative integral on spectrally truncated spectral triples, and a link with quantum ergodicity

 An outline of this paper is as follows.
 We start with some preliminaries in Section~\ref{S:Preliminaries}, and we then explore and make precise the relation between the functionals~\eqref{eq:NoncomInt} and~\eqref{eq:TruncInt} in Section~\ref{S:Integration}.
 Section~\ref{S:Szego} provides the mentioned Szeg\H{o} limit theorem for NCG.
 Next, we discuss a way of interpreting the functional~\eqref{eq:TruncInt} when the noncommutative integral~\eqref{eq:NoncomInt} is not defined, for example in $\theta$-summable or $\mathrm{Li}_1$-summable spectral triples.
 Namely, we relate the functional~\eqref{eq:TruncInt} to a functional that is sometimes called the Fr\"ohlich functional, which has been studied extensively in~\cite{GoffengRennie2019} as a KMS state.
 Finally, in Section~\ref{S:Ergodicity} we exhibit our study in quantum ergodicity and its relation to NCG through our results on the noncommutative integral.

-\textbf{Acknowledgement:} The authors thank Nigel Higson for helpful comments and suggestions.
+\textbf{Acknowledgement:} The authors thank Nigel Higson for helpful comments and suggestions, and we thank Magnus Goffeng for pointing out the condition $[D,A]$ being bounded is sufficient for Lemma~\ref{L:Widom}.
+We are furthermore indebted to the anonymous reviewers of this note, who provided significant insights and comments.
 The first named author would like to thank the Pennsylvania State University and Nigel Higson for their hospitality during a visit where part of this work was done, and is partially supported by the Australian Research Council Laureate Fellowship FL170100052.
 We also extend our thanks to Eric Leichtnam, Qiaochu Ma, and Rapha\"el Ponge for their assistance.